 The tallest volcano in El Salvador, Santa Ana is near the Volcanoes National Park.
 A guided tour leaves Cerro Verde daily to climb, given the weather is nice enough to do so.
 Fantastic views and a good trail await those who climb Santa Ana!
 SP page for more info.

 A huge cinder cone, Izalco is also near the Volcanoes National Park.
 Guided climbs leave Cerro Verde daily as well.
 SP page

-The Volcanoes National Park is based from this extinct volcano.
-There are hiking trials, with great vistas to both Santa Ana and Izalco, and the hikes to both peaks leave from here.
+The Volcanoes National Park is based on this extinct volcano.
+There are hiking trails, with great vistas to both Santa Ana and Izalco, and the hikes to both peaks leave from here.
 SP page

 The San Salvador volcano lords over the sprawling metropolis of San Salvador, the capital city of El Salvador.
 The hulking dome is due west of the city, and there is a road leading right up to the crater, called "El Boqueron" No SP page for this one, since it is not really even a hike, but it is quite impressive and if anybody has pictures please feel free to add them to spice it up.

 This is the second-highest volcano in the country, and has the largest vertical gain from the surrounding terrain.
 Supposedly the toughest of all to climb due to terrain and accessibility.
 From the top, it is possible to see almost the entire country.
 SP page

 This is another hot spot of volcanic peaks, similar to the Apaneca Range.
 The best-known peak is Tecapa.
 There are numerous peaks here, as well as the touristy and beautiful Alegria area.
 Not enough info on my part for an SP page, but a beautiful area!

 Probably the least-known major volcano, this one has almost no information out there on it.
 It is similar to the San Vicente volcano, in that it is not really presently active and forested to the top, but it is not extinct and it is an impressive sight from the coastal plains in the area.